Membership

 The Conservation & Environment Committee brings awareness of the most relevant conservation/environmental issues and challenges to the club and promotes interest in helping with these issues.
 The committee members may attend educational meetings on related issues and report findings at general meetings.
 The committee may actively participate in projects related to these issues.

-The House Committee works with the refreshment committees to present a welcoming and attractive refreshment table.
-The committee keeps track of the plates, tablecloths and all the supplies needed to host our club’s refreshment time which is the primary socialization part of each meeting
+The House Committee works with the refreshment teams to present a welcoming and attractive refreshment table.
+This committee keeps inventory of the supplies needed to host our club’s social time.

 The Publicity and Marketing Committee publicizes our events through print media and social media.It is responsible for updating the club website with the help of a professional website creator.